Lynn Chen

 Lynn Chen (陳凌 (chén líng)) is a Taiwanese-American actress and singer.
 She is best known for playing Vivian Shing in the film Saving Face, a role for which she won the "Outstanding Newcomer Award" at the 2006 Asian Excellence Awards.
+She also narrates audiobooks, including the audiobook edition of Kevin Kwan's novel Crazy Rich Asians.
 She writes the popular food blog The Actor's Diet.
 Chen was named a 2013 "New Change Agent" by Marie Claire.

 Early life

 Chen was born in Queens, New York and raised in Cresskill, New Jersey.
 Her mother is an opera singer and father was the founding president of The Kunqu Society, Inc. She has one brother; he is also in the music field.
 Her parents came to America from Taiwan in the late 1960s.
 Chen attended Wesleyan University, where she studied Women's Studies and Music.

 Career

 Chen has appeared in Alice Wu's film Saving Face as Vivian Shing opposite Michelle Krusiec (playing Wilhemina Pang, Shing's love interest) and Joan Chen.
 For her role in that film, she won the "Outstanding Newcomer Award" at the 2006 Asian Excellence Awards.